Mental Health Resources for All

 Outpatient Services – Covered outpatient treatment services when provided in a behavioral health treatment facility include:

-• Each service listed in the section under office visit services.
+• Each service listed under “Office Visit Services” above

 Certain in-network and out-of-network outpatient services, such as partial hospitalization and intensive therapy, require prior review and certification or services will not be covered.
-The timeframe for receiving prior review and treatment certification are set forth in the table below.
 The list of services that require prior review may change from time to time.

 Inpatient Services – Covered inpatient treatment services also include:

-• Each service listed under office visit services.
+• Each service listed under “Office Visit Services” above

 Prior review must be requested, and certification must be obtained, in advance for inpatient services or services will not be covered, except for emergencies.
 In-network providers in North Carolina are responsible for requesting concurrent and obtaining certification.
 If prior review is not requested and certification is not obtained for covered out-of-network inpatient admissions, services will be denied.